 In your body copy

 Try to include the keyword throughout your article when the opportunity presents itself.
 Once or twice under each subhead is plenty.
-Remember not to over do it.
-If you’re trying to force in keywords it’ll feel unnatural and Google will penalise you for it.
+Remember not to overdo it.
+If you’re trying to stuff in too many keywords, it’ll feel unnatural and Google will penalise you for it.